A combinatorial view of stochastic processes: White noise: Ordinal Patterns and their symmetries

 A permutation $\tau$ is a bijection $\tau: S\rightarrow S$.
 If we take the set $S$ to be the sequence of integers $S=\{1,2,3,\ldots,n\}$, then $\tau(i)= \tau_i$ maps this sequence into itself $\tau_i = k, \ \ i,k = 1,2,3,\ldots,n $.
 Due to its bijective nature, we call the arrangement $\tau = \tau_1\tau_2\cdots\tau_n$ also a permutation of length $n$.
 Alternatively we can call it a word produced by $\tau$ on $n$ symbols.
 The set $S_n = \{\tau: \tau(i) = k, \ \ i,k = 1,2,3,\ldots,n \}$ together with the operation of functional composition is the symmetric group on $n$ symbols, of cardinality $|S_n| = n!$ \cite{CombPerm_Bona2012}.
 We will denote the set of symbols as $[n]:= \{1,2,\ldots,n\}$ and an interval of symbols is denoted by $[i,j]\in[n]$.

 From a simplified perspective, the elements $\tau \in S_n$ can be regarded all equivalent to each other a priori.
 Therefore, the corresponding discrete measure over $S_n$ would be $U(1,n!)$, assigning each permutation a weight of $1/n!$.
 Under this measure, permutations can be enumerated by lexicographic order, which ranks the words according to their size as integers.
-The lexicographic order in $S_3$ is shown in Table \ref{Tab:S_3_lexicographic} following the index $i$ along with other statistics for permutations, such as the inversion number, the major index and the runs (number of ascending sequences) \cite{CombPerm_Bona2012},\cite{Andrews2004}. \\
+The lexicographic order in $S_3$ is shown in Table \ref{Tab:S_3_lexicographic} following the index $i$ along with other statistics for permutations, such as the inversion number, the major index and the runs (number of ascending sequences) \cite{CombPerm_Bona2012},\cite{Andrews2004}.
+In the last column, we include the corresponding values of the functional introduced in Sec. \ref{Sec:AlphaTau}. \\

 Consider the lattice $L_n $ formed by the cartesian product $S_n \times S_n$.
 An \textit{ordinal pattern} \cite{BandtPompe2002}, that we will denote here as $d_\tau= \langle \tau(1),\tau(2),\ldots,\tau(n) \rangle$ or simply $d$ is a directed graph in $L_n$ that connects ordered pairs that are consecutive in their first index $(i,\tau(i))\rightarrow(i+1,\tau(i+1))$, $i=1,2,\ldots,n$, hence $d:S\times S \rightarrow S_n$.
 The angle brackets $\langle \cdot \rangle$ explicitly indicate that the elements of the $n$-tuple $(\tau(1),\tau(2),\ldots,\tau(n))$ are connected consecutively conforming a graph.